tanbir99/memblo/README.md

 I am using Angular for the front-end and Express for the back-end.
 The database I have decided to use is PostgreSQL.
 What I have created so far in the back-end is currently deployed via Heroku.

-I am currently in the process of implementing middleware in the back-end to manage user sessions.
+I am currently in the process of adding a login page to the front-end.